 Eneuri Acosta: Brands listening to their customers a little bit more and creating products that are more in line with real-world product demand at a reasonable price point.

-Look at Tudor’s product rollout for 2018 for example.
+Look at Tudor’s product rollout for example.
 But also Rolex with the GMT-Master II, the infamous “Pepsi” watch, under $10,000 or Oris with their 36mm dive watches.

 A few words that say a lot: